Exploring models for part-time and flexible apprenticeships

 Apprenticeships are seen by the Government as a key vehicle to support transition to the labour market, social mobility, economic growth and improved productivity.
 An ambitious reform programme is underway to raise the quality and quantity of apprenticeships, funded in part by the new Apprenticeship Levy which has also catapulted apprenticeships to the top of the agenda for many businesses.

-This agenda offers an opportunity to reverse the long-term decline in employer investment in training and open up new opportunities for employees to access and progress in skilled jobs.1 While evidence shows that the benefits to apprentices, to businesses and to our wider economy and society are considerable, too many people are missing out and access to high quality apprenticeships is uneven.
-Gender segregation is entrenched, mirroring the inequalities in the labour market that see women over-represented in low paid, low skilled jobs.2 For those needing to work and train part-time or flexibly – such as parents with young children, single parents, carers, care leavers, and those with disabilities – the options can be limited when the majority of apprenticeship opportunities are offered on a full-time basis.3
+This agenda offers an opportunity to reverse the long-term decline in employer investment in training and open up new opportunities for employees to access and progress in skilled jobs.
+While evidence shows that the benefits of apprentices, to businesses and to our wider economy and society are considerable, too many people are missing out and access to high-quality apprenticeships.
+Gender segregation is entrenched, mirroring the inequalities in the labour market that see women over-represented in low-paid, low- skilled jobs.
+For those needing to work and train part-time or flexibly – such as parents with young children, single parents, carers, care leavers, and those with disabilities – the options can be limited when the majority of apprenticeship opportunities are offered on a full-time basis.

 Working with employers to understand their workforce needs and where part-time and flexible apprenticeships may be beneficial.

 Communicating the opportunities and demand for part-time and flexible apprenticeships.
 There is a mismatch between employer, provider, and potential apprentices’ understanding of opportunities and respective demand for part-time and flexible apprenticeships.
 Providers do not perceive a demand from employers, and employers do not think providers offer them and often rely on staff to communicate part-time or flexible needs either at interview or subsequently (rather than building this into job adverts).